e-minguez/nettests/README.md

 It runs [speedtest-cli](https://github.com/sivel/speedtest-cli) and stores the output in a sqlite database that will be used to create fancy graphs

+I wanted to implement [this](http://blog.kedrosky.com/playing-with-pi) while learning some go

 ## Build go program

 ```